-Who must use the General Rule?
-You must use the General Rule if you receive pension or annuity payments from:
+Who cannot use the Simplified Method.
+You cannot use the Simplified Method and must use the General Rule if you receive pension or annuity payments from:

-- 1) A nongualified plan (such as a private annuity, a purchased commercial annuity, or a nongualified employee plan), or - 2) A qualified plan if you are 75 or over and your annuity payments from the qualified plan are guaranteed for at least 5 years (regardless of your annuity starting date).
-See Guaranteed payments, later.
+A nonqualified plan (such as a private annuity, a purchased commercial annuity, or a nonqualified employee plan), or 2) A qualified plan if you are age 75 or older on your annuity starting date and your annuity payments are guaranteed for at least 5 years.

-You can use the General Rule for a qualified plan if your annuity starting date is before November 19, 1996 (but after July 1, 1986), and you do not qualify to use, or choose not to use, the Simplified Method.

-You cannot use the General Rule for a qualified plan if your annuity starting date is after November 18, 1996.
-However, if you are 75 or over, and your annuity starting date is after November 18, 1996, you must use the General Rule if the payments are guaranteed for at least 5 years.
-You must use the Simplified Method if the payments are guaranteed for fewer than 5 years.
+In addition, you must use the General Rule for payments from a qualified plan if your annuity starting date is after July 1, 1986, and before November 19, 1996, and you did not choose to use the Simplified Method.
+(You also must use the General Rule for payments from a qualified plan if your annuity starting date is before July 2, 1986, and you did not qualify to use the Three-Year Rule.)

-The General Rule is not discussed in detail in this publication.
 Complete information on the General Rule, including the tables you need, is contained in Publication 939, General Rule for Pensions and Annuities.